google/periph/doc/drivers/README.md

   * Benchmark must be implemented for non trivial processing running on the host.
 * Code must compile on all OSes, with minimal use of OS-specific thunk as strictly needed.
-Take advantage of constructs like `if isArm { ...}` where the conditional is optimized away at compile time and `isArm` is a simple boolean constant defined in relevant .go files having a build constraint.
+Take advantage of constructs like `if isArm { ...}` where the conditional is optimized away at compile time via dead code elimination and `isArm` is a simple boolean constant defined in relevant .go files having a build constraint.
 * Struct implementing an interface must validate at compile time with `var _
   <Interface> = &<Type>{}`.
 * License is Apache v2.0.